-This page will allow you to access files from a USB external hard drive or thumb drive that is plugged into the router from your local network or from the Internet using a web browser or an app for your smartphone or tablet, like the mydlink ShareportTM app.
-You can create users to allow access to these files.
+This page allows you to access files from a USB external hard drive or thumb drive that is plugged into the router from your local network or from the Internet using a web browser or an app for your smartphone or tablet, like the mydlink ShareportTM app.
+For more information, refer to "Sharing Files Using the mydlink SharePortTM App" on page 113.